EU Flight Delay Compensation

 The regulation states that the compensation should be paid in cash.
 If you choose to accept the vouchers, make sure that the amount is at least equal to the cash amount you are legally entitled to.

-To make that decision, we advise that before you accept the travel voucher, you find out how much cash compensation you are entitled to instead.
+To make that decision, we advise that before you accept the travel voucher, you find out how much EU airline compensation you are entitled to instead.